- Tier: Tier 1: Positive mental health promotion

 EdConnect recruits, trains and places committed community members in mentor roles in schools to support students in learning for life.

-EdConnect works with schools to make successful mentor matches to meet the needs of their students.
+EdConnect works with a school’s nominated staff member to make up to 5 successful mentor matches between volunteer mentors and 1–4 students to meet the needs of their students.
 Mentoring sessions are held during school hours, on school grounds and in open spaces under supervision of staff.

-Each Mentoring session is based on the needs of the student as the focus of EdConnect Mentors is to build relationships and trust with their student to support their needs.
+Each Mentoring session is up to one hour, once per week for a full school year.
+Sessions are based on the needs of the student as the focus of EdConnect Mentors is to build relationships and trust with their student to support their needs.

 Intended outcomes